PublicI/natural-disasters/README.md

-# Natural Disasters
+# One Disaster Away

-This repo contains code and data for [One Disaster Away](), a Center for Public Integrity investigation of how government is failing to protect America's most vulnerable residents from climate change-driven natural disasters.
+This repo contains code and data for [One Disaster Away](https://publicintegrity.org/topics/environment/one-disaster-away/), a Center for Public Integrity investigation of how government is failing to protect America's most vulnerable residents from climate change-driven natural disasters.

+Its first story, ['A disastrous disconnect'](https://publicintegrity.org/environment/one-disaster-away/dangerous-disconnect-disaster-prone-states-climate-change) was published on Oct.
+28, 2019.

 ## Here's what's in this repo.